David J. Templeton: Life

 David Templeton was born in Larne.
 After leaving school he had worked as a civil servant.
-In 1976 he had a kidney transplant, the donor being his mother.
+In 1976, he had a kidney transplant, the donor being his mother.
 This led him to change direction in his life and study at the Open University intending to go into the Presbyterian ministry.
 After further studies he was ordained in 1985.
-As a minister he was a regular contributor to radio broadcasts on Downtown Radio and the BBC.
+As a minister he was a regular contributor to radio broadcasts on Downtown Radio and the BBC, and was an assistant editor for Irish Biblical Studies.

 Christian ministry

-Templeton was a graduate of the University of Ulster at Jordanstown (B.A.), Queen's University of Belfast, (M.Th.), and Princeton Theological Seminary (M.Div.), and served as Minister of Trinity, Greyabbey Presbyterian Church near Newtownards, County Down; and previously as Assistant Minister of Duncairn and St Enoch's Presbyterian Church in Belfast.
+Templeton was a graduate of Ulster Polytechnic (B.A.), Queen's University of Belfast, (M.Th.), and Princeton Theological Seminary (M.Div.).
+He also served as Minister of Trinity Presbyterian Church in Greyabbey near Newtownards, County Down; and previously as Assistant Minister of Duncairn and St Enoch's Presbyterian Church in Belfast.

 Death

-On 7 February 1997 three men wearing balaclavas entered his home in north Belfast, Northern Ireland, and beat him with baseball bats with spikes driven through them.
+On 7 February 1997, three men wearing balaclavas entered his home in Ballyduff, Newtownabbey and beat him with baseball bats with spikes driven through them.
 Following the attack, which had the elements of a paramilitary punishment beating, Templeton was found with a fractured jaw, fractures to both legs and multiple cuts and abrasions to his arms and legs.
-At the time of the attack, he was one of Northern Ireland's longest surviving kidney transplantees.
+At the time of the attack, he was Northern Ireland's longest surviving kidney transplant patient.

 He remained in hospital for several weeks, but was then released as he appeared to be recovering.
-He died on 24 March after suffering a heart attack caused by thrombosis due to his immobility after the attack.
-He was 43 years old.
+He died on 24 March, aged 42, after suffering a heart attack from injuries sustained from the beating.
 He was buried in Larne, County Antrim.
-500 mourners attended his funeral in Gardenmore Presbyterian Church, including his wheelchair-using mother and the then moderator of the Presbyterian Church.
-No group has claimed responsibility for his murder, but it is widely believed that the assault was carried out by elements of the Ulster Volunteer Force, a loyalist paramilitary group.
+500 mourners attended his funeral in Gardenmore Presbyterian Church.
+No group has claimed responsibility for his murder, but it is widely believed that the assault was carried out by elements of the Ulster Volunteer Force (UVF), a loyalist paramilitary group.

-When the attack took place, Templeton was living in the Ballyduff estate in Newtownabbey.
-He had recently stepped down as Minister of Trinity Presbyterian Church, Greyabbey, following a front-page story in the Sunday Life newspaper which revealed that he had recently been stopped by customs officials at Belfast International Airport in possession of a gay pornographic video.
+When the attack took place, Templeton had recently stepped down as Minister of Trinity Presbyterian Church in Greyabbey following a front-page story in the Sunday Life newspaper which revealed that he had recently been stopped by customs officials at Belfast International Airport in possession of a gay pornographic video.
 Templeton co-operated with the authorities and acknowledged that he had purchased the video quite legally from a high street chain store while he was on holiday in Amsterdam.
-After investigation, including a search of his church manse, the Royal Ulster Constabulary determined to take no further action.
+After investigation, including a search of his church manse, the Royal Ulster Constabulary (RUC) determined to take no further action.
 A customs official subsequently approached the Sunday Life newspaper and received payment for detailing the incident and revealing Templeton's identity.
 Following exposure by the press, he stood down as minister of his congregation, having been told by congregational leaders that his position was untenable.
 Left without a home, he moved into a rented council house in the Ballyduff estate while exploring alternative career opportunities.